kozodoi/website/_pages/about.md

 - &#128193; [my portfolio](https://kozodoi.me/portfolio/) with ML projects on different topics
 - &#129351; [my Kaggle solutions](https://kozodoi.me/kaggle/) with links to code and write-ups
 - &#128218; [my ML publications](https://kozodoi.me/research/) with paper abstracts and full-text PDFs
-- &#128483; [my public talks](https://kozodoi.me/talks/) with links to presentation slides and talk videos
+- &#128483; [my tech talks](https://kozodoi.me/talks/) with links to presentation slides and talk videos
 - &#128421; [my certifications](https://kozodoi.me/certifications/) with links to certificates and completed courses
 - &#127891; [my teaching experience](https://kozodoi.me/teaching/) at the Humboldt University of Berlin